 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy (CBT) is a type of therapy that examines the relationship between our thoughts, emotions, and behaviors.
-It can help your teen to become more aware of negative thoughts so that they can view difficult situations in a new way, and thus respond to them more effectively.
-Working to decrease overwhelmed feelings will involve taking a look at the relationship between your teen’s thoughts and emotions, as well as their belief system about themselves and the world.
-CBT techniques will allow your teen to restructure these thoughts into a more positive way, so that they can view the world differently.
+It can help you to become more aware of negative thoughts so that you can view difficult situations in a new way, and thus respond to them more effectively.
+Working to decrease overwhelmed feelings will involve taking a look at the relationship between your thoughts and emotions, as well as your belief system about yourself and the world.
+CBT techniques will allow you to restructure these thoughts into a more positive way, so that you can view the world differently.

 Strength-Based Therapy